saraogsbury/android-example-app/README.md

-Heyzap Android Example App
+FairBid Android Example App
 ===================

-An example demonstrating an integration of Heyzap with annotations.
+An example demonstrating an integration of FairBid with annotations.

 Look in `src/com/heyzap/ads/example/integration/HeyzapActivity.java` to see examples.